 Here are some examples of the kinds of performance data we collect.
 We help you understand the data from multiple different dimensions: device, network, application, and geo.
 We will spend more time on these in future blog posts.

-Our workspace also simplifies the end user experience in accessing business applications and data on all personal devices.
-Click on the thumbnail below for a quick demo video to get a preview on just how easy it is to access and navigate the Workspot Client.
+Our solution also simplifies the end user experience in accessing business applications and data on all personal devices.